ahmetmeted/E-Commerce-Website-Project/README.md

 - To access the Django admin dashboard, go to: `http://localhost:8000/admin/`
 - To access the website admin panel, go to: `http://localhost:3000/admin/`

+- If you want to create a superuser, use the following command:
+    ```sh
+    python3 manage.py createsuperuser
+    ```

 ## Features

 - Store owners can add, edit, or delete products.